HOME PAGE SEARCH

 Click to read a story about the complexity and difficulty of naming plants: "The Story of Naming Engelmann and Colorado Blue Spruce".

-I personally pronounce family names with
+I pronounce family names so that the

 "aceae" that ends all family names is pronounced a (as